crypto-sultan228/LitSentinel/README.md

 ---

-## 	⚡ Why LitSentinel?
-Setting the New Benchmark for LitVM Security
+## 	🔭 Vision Meets Velocity: The Strategic Case for LitSentinel

 LitSentinel stands out as a premier submission for the LitVM Hackathon 2026 due to its comprehensive approach to security and user experience: